Marlowess/spark-exercises/RDD-exercises/ex-39/README.md

-# Pollution  analysis
+# Critical dates analysis
 ## Input data: a textual csv file containing the daily value of PM10 for a set of sensors
 Each line of the files has the following format:<br> `sensorId,date,PM10 value (μg/m3)\n`

-## Output: he sensors with at least 2 readings with a PM10 value greater than the critical threshold 50
+## Output: a line for each sensor on the standard output
-Print on the standard output the sensorIds of the selected sensors and also the number of times each of those sensors is associated with a PM10 value greater than 50
+Each line contains a sensorIdand the list of dates with a PM10 values greater than 50 for that sensor.

 ---
 ## Example of data